-Just because intelligent folks are predicting a recession doesn’t mean there is going to be one.
+Just because “smart people” out there are predicting a recession it doesn’t mean one is guaranteed.

 A recession is when the economy hits a rough spot and stops growing.
 This is typically accompanied by a drop in consumer spending, lower economic output, a higher unemployment rate, and retracting investments.